valsamovich/java/README.md

 		// method body;
 	}

-- **Modifiers** The modifier, which is optional, tells the compiler how to call the method.
+**Modifiers** The modifier, which is optional, tells the compiler how to call the method.
 This defines the access type of the method.

-- **Return Type** A method may return a value.
+**Return Type** A method may return a value.
 The returnValueType is the data type of the value the method returns.
 Some methods perform the desired operations without returning a value.
 In this case, the returnValueType is the keyword void.

-- **Method Name** This is the actual name of the method.
+**Method Name** This is the actual name of the method.
 The method name and the parameter list together constitute the method signature.

-- **Parameters** A parameter is like a placeholder.
+**Parameters** A parameter is like a placeholder.
 When a method is invoked, you pass a value to the parameter.
 This value is referred to as actual parameter or argument.
 The parameter list refers to the type, order, and number of the parameters of a method.
 Parameters are optional; that is, a method may contain no parameters.

-- **Method Body** The method body contains a collection of statements that define what the method does.
+**Method Body** The method body contains a collection of statements that define what the method does.

 Objects & Classes
 -----------------

-**Object** - Object is a copy or instance of a class.
+**Object** is a copy or instance of a class.
 Objects have states and behaviors.
 Example: A dog has states-color, name, breed as well as behaviors -wagging, barking, eating.
 An object is an instance of a class.

 	// sample object statement
 	Object object  = new Object();

-**Class** - A class can be defined as a template/ blue print that describe the behaviors/states that object of its type support.
+**Class** can be defined as a template/ blue print that describe the behaviors/states that object of its type support.
 Class is a template for an object.
 Class has data & methods.

 	// sample class
 	public class Dog{